Back To Search Results

 Evaluation

-The diagnosis is made on clinical signs and symptoms in a patient with a parent with proven HD.
-The presence of motor symptoms with or without psychiatric and cognitive disturbances or usually a combination of all three in the presence of positive family history is normally sufficient for a diagnosis.
-The sequence of the motor, psychiatric, and cognitive disturbances are variable and can lead to a delay in diagnosis or misdiagnosis.
+The diagnosis is made on clinical features in a patient with a parent diagnosed with Huntington disease.
+The presence of motor symptoms with or without psychiatric and cognitive disturbances or usually a combination of all 3 in the presence of a positive family history is normally sufficient for a diagnosis.

-Basic investigations should be performed before genetic testing is done.
-Lab testing becomes particularly useful to differentiate HD from other progressive hereditary HD-like syndromes.
-An increase in creatine kinase and liver enzymes are frequently seen in chorea-acanthocytosis and McLeod syndrome.
+Basic investigations should be performed before genetic testing is performed.
+Laboratory testing becomes particularly useful to differentiate Huntington disease from other progressive hereditary Huntington disease-like syndromes.
+An increase in creatine kinase and liver enzymes is frequently seen in chorea-acanthocytosis and McLeod syndrome.
 Patients with pantothenate kinase-associated neurodegeneration might show abnormal lipoprotein electrophoresis.

-The gold standard for evaluation is genetic testing.
-This includes targeted testing of the CAG repeat size.
-A patient with 26 or fewer repeats is not associated with the HD phenotype.
-Allele sizes of 27-35 are not common and have not been associated with the HD phenotype.
+The gold standard for evaluation is genetic testing, which is targeted testing of the CAG repeat size.
+A patient with 26 or fewer repeats is not associated with the Huntington disease phenotype.
+Allele sizes of 27 to 35 are also not associated with the Huntington disease phenotype.
 However, due to the instability of CAG, they may be at risk of having a child with an allele in the disease-causing range.
-Allele sizes of 36 to 39, also known as reduced penetrance HD-causing alleles, are at risk for developing HD but may not be symptomatic.
-It is common to find asymptomatic elderly patients with CAG repeats in this range.
-Allele size of 40 or more repeats is associated with the development of the disease.
+Allele sizes of 36 to 39, also known as reduced penetrance Huntington disease-causing alleles, are at risk for developing Huntington disease but may not be symptomatic.
+Finding asymptomatic elderly patients with CAG repeats in this range is common.
+An allele size of ≥40 repeats is associated with the clinical development of the disease.

-Prenatal diagnosis is made with chorionic villi sampling, which is performed between the 10th to 12th week of pregnancy and amniocentesis between the 15th to 17th week, where DNA-testing can be carried out.
-The procedure is only done if the parents are already aware of their own genetic status.
-Preimplantation diagnosis is also offered in several countries during the last decade where a cell from the embryo in its eight-cell stage is removed for genetic testing.
-Analysis of monogenic disorders can be done by a polymerase chain reaction to amplify the DNA and to detect the repeat sizes of each chromosome.
-The eggs are harvested, fertilized in vitro, tested, and the embryo without the CAG repeats is then placed back in the mother’s womb for normal pregnancy to develop.[1][7][9][10][11]
+Prenatal diagnosis is made with chorionic villi sampling, which is performed between 10 and 12 weeks gestation pregnancy, and amniocentesis between 15 and 17 weeks gestation, where DNA testing can be carried out.
+The procedure is only performed if the parents know their genetic status.
+Preimplantation diagnosis has also been offered in several countries during the last decade, where a cell from the embryo in its 8-cell stage is removed for genetic testing.
+A polymerase chain reaction can analyze monogenic disorders to amplify the DNA and detect the repeat sizes of each chromosome.
+The eggs are harvested, fertilized in vitro, and tested, and the embryo without the CAG repeats is then placed back in the mother’s womb for normal pregnancy to develop.[2][13][17][18][19]

 Treatment / Management

-• Potential side effects include depression, fatigue, akathisia, insomnia, and somnolence during titration of the drug.
-Depression is common in HD and can be exacerbated by using TBZ.
+Medications to treat chorea and other motor symptoms mainly target the dopaminergic pathways.
+The most commonly used and FDA-approved medications are the VMAT2 inhibitors.
+These medications decrease dopamine's bioavailability in the synapses and dopamine effects and include tetrabenazine, deutetrabenazine, and valbenazine.
+These medications effectively improve motor functions, especially in reducing dyskinetic movements of chorea.
+Potential adverse effects include depression, fatigue, akathisia, insomnia, and somnolence during titration of the drug.
+Depression is common in Huntington disease and can be exacerbated by using these VMAT2 inhibitors.
 Therefore, all patients need to be monitored for signs of depression as well as suicide ideation.

-• Due to their improved tolerability, atypical neuroleptics have been evaluated in the management.
-Olanzapine has been used in small studies to treat the motor symptoms.
-There are reports of risperidone in the treatment of chorea with tolerable adverse effects.
+Antipsychotics are commonly prescribed off-label for chorea, psychiatric symptoms, sleep disturbances, and weight loss, yet evidence to support their therapeutic use is inconsistent.
+Atypical neuroleptics are more commonly used due to their improved tolerability.
+Olanzapine has been used in small studies to treat motor symptoms.
+The use of risperidone in the treatment of chorea has been reported with tolerable adverse effects.
 Quetiapine has been tried in multiple trials with success on both the motor as well as psychiatric symptoms.
-Aripiprazole has been found to be of benefit in the treatment of chorea, equivalent to that of TBZ, However, similar to other typical and atypical neuroleptic agents, and it is associated with akathisia as well as tardive dyskinesia.
+Aripiprazole is beneficial in the treatment of chorea, equivalent to tetrabenazine.
+However, similar to other neuroleptics, their use is associated with extrapyramidal adverse effects, including akathisia and tardive dyskinesia.[22]

 In patients with the Westphal variant (bradykinesia and rigidity), antiparkinsonian medications can be considered, such as levodopa, dopamine agonists as well as amantadine.
 Botulinum injections can be considered for focal dystonia.